mojodojodev/mojodojo.dev/mojo_team_answers.md

 Much of the root of the dichotomy comes from fairly opinionated perspectives on "manual control over everything is the 'right' and therefore 'only' way to do things", which forces you into super rigorous programming mode.
 Our view is a bit more pragmatic: dynamic is good, static is good, use the right tool for the job.

 ### Concurrency and parallelism
 We support for async/await syntax in python and have a high performance runtime that enables parallelism.
-The Matmul notebook online shows some simple examples
+The Matmul notebook online shows some simple examples.

 We haven't described the runtime side of this, but Mojo is built on a high performance heterogenous runtime with very lightweight tasks and full asynchrony at its core.
 The Modular engine is all about high performance heterogenous accelerated compute after all.